Finding Things

 tons of parameters and options available.

-Based on file name
+Based on full file name

 In our case, we know the folder in which to look (the ‘STARTING_POINT’) and the exact name, so the command becomes:

-$ find test_data -name output.txt
+$ find finding-things -name output.txt

 If, for some reason we are not sure about the capitalization of our file (was